JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

     return blob_fsm(stream_in, stream_out)
 ```

-**Shape: a registered output.** A holding register latches the FSM's one-cycle
+**Shape: exactly one registered output.** A holding register latches the FSM's
-pulse; a `busy` register tracks whether the FSM itself is occupied.
+one-cycle final-state pulse; a `busy` register tracks whether the FSM itself is
+occupied.
+Raw AUTOFSM's optional output bank is disabled here: building it and
+then immediately copying it into the wrapper's holding register used to spend
+two full-width banks on a boundary that needs one.
 `stream_in_if.ready` is asserted only when both are free, and the output side
 is computed *first* in the body (the same same-cycle out→in trick
 `make_valid_ready_mcp` uses), so the slot a result just vacated is visible to